Christian Walker Preview, Player Props: Diamondbacks vs. Astros

 Christian Walker At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 71st, his on-base percentage ranks 51st, and he is 21st in the league in slugging.
+- Among qualifying batters, he ranks 73rd in batting average, while his on-base percentage ranks 58th and he is 22nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.